oracle-devrel/oci-terraform-genai-llm-on-gpuvms/README.md

     > **Note**: this action is irreversible!

-### Using OCI RMS Stack - Test in progress /Doc to update
+### Option 2.
+Using OCI RMS Stack - Test in progress /Doc to update

 ## 3. Execution flow /Resources covered